rmwc/rmwc/src/Menu/menu.md

 import from **rmwc/Menu**
 [https://material.io/components/web/catalog/menus/](https://material.io/components/web/catalog/menus/)

+## Default Usage

+You can compose a menu with the given components, and manually manage the open state.

 ```jsx render
 import { Menu, MenuItem, MenuAnchor } from 'rmwc/Menu';
 import { Button } from 'rmwc/Button';